 Entrance to climb the tower costs 10 PLN, or around €2.50.

-The Cloth Hall, a long indoor market in the center of Old Town Square, is definitely worth a run through.
+The Cloth Hall, a long indoor market in the center of the main market square, is definitely worth a run through.
 The market is lined with stalls selling all sorts of souvenirs, including jewelry, pottery, clothing, shoes and more.

-The Wawel Castle Complex, a short 10 minute walk from the center of Old Town, is one of Kraków’s most incredible sights.
-If you plan on touring the inside of the castle or the cathedral, I would suggest making a reservation in advance.
+The Wawel Royal Castle Complex, a short 10 minute walk from the center of Old Town, is one of Kraków’s most incredible sights.
+If you plan taking a guided tour inside of the castle or the cathedral, I would suggest making a reservation in advance.
 The ticket line was wrapped around the building.